Evenings and Weekends

-For all boarding pupils there is a diverse range of exciting and engaging events at the weekends.
+For all boarding pupils, there is a diverse range of exciting and engaging events at the weekends.
 Each term's activities include trips to local attractions such as ice-skating, tobogganing and paintballing.
-Pupils also make the most of the on site facilities with circus skills workshops, segway driving, inflatable fun in the pool and lots more.
+Pupils also make the most of the on-site facilities, with segway driving, inflatable fun in the pool and lots more.

 Depending on the season and weather, boarders can explore the grounds, play games in the gardens and courts or indoor games in the sports hall.
 They often have fun baking in the house kitchens, celebrating birthdays with friends or marking traditional celebrations throughout the year.

 At the end of each busy day, a healthy snack and drink are provided and there is quiet reading time before lights out.
 The Junior pupils up to Year 5 are settled by 8.00pm, Year 6 by 8.45pm, Year 7 by 9.00pm and Year 8 by 9.30pm.
 Year 8 boarders enjoy two later nights during the week, when they are allowed to bring their own (low-sugar) snacks.

 After lessons on Saturdays (and Wednesdays) the boarders take part in either matches or multi-activities.
 Multi-activities are chosen from a number of options from outdoor and adventurous, community and environmental to fitness and personal interest activities.

 As well as the opportunity to relax in house, Saturday afternoons and Sundays provide endless opportunities for fun and entertainment.
 There is a well-organised plan for each term's activities, with trips to local attractions, such as laser tag and quad biking.
 Boarders also make the most of the facilities here with scuba diving, segway driving and lots more.
 Trips out include visits to theme parks, treetop climbing, the theatre and cinema, to name a few.